Veles (god): Etymology

 Presumably it is not possible to conclusively determine a definite etymology for the name of the god Veles, though there are several Proto-Indo-European roots that are all closely related to the nature of Veles and his domains.
+Further complicating matters is the presence of Lithuanian vėlės, which Fraenkel claims is unrelated to the Slavic term.
+Moreover, it remains to be determined what the original shape of the lemma was in early Slavic, which obfuscates its history and linguistic relationships.

 One possibility is that the name derives from the Proto-Indo-European root *wel-, meaning wool.
 This seems plausible, since in Slavic cosmology Veles in serpentine form is lying in a nest of black wool in the roots of the Tree of the World and Veles is the shepherd of the dead.
 Volos is also the Russian and Ukrainian word for "hair" and Veles is hairy in his beastly form (bear, wolf).
+However, since the early 20th century, since the advent of Proto-Indo-European laryngeal theory, the 'wool' word has been reconstructed as *h2wĺ̥h1neh2.

 The Proto-Indo-European root *welg- also means 'humid, wet'.
 Nothing is more connected with Veles than humidity and wetness.
 His domain is down, 'у воду пот корч пот колоду' ("in the water, below the tree stump and the log").
+However, this etymology can be discounted, as there is no velar in Veles.

 There is also the Indo-European word *woltus meaning 'meadow' which is derived from the same root.
 Accordingly, Veles is the shepherd of the dead who was imagined to browse the deceased on green lush meadows in the underworld.

 The name is also related to Slavic terminology for oxen, for which the South Slavs, Russians, and Poles use "вол/vol/wół".
 Volos can also be a derivation from the same root by Eastern Slavic phonetic laws, now considered the most probable explanation for this phonetic form.

 Veles is presumed to be or to represent the same figure as Vala, the enemy of the Vedic thunder god Indra.
 Other scholarship suggests a closer connection to characters of Baltic mythology, such as Velnias, Velns (Latvian) or Vėlinas (Lithuanian), a devil-like entity and enemy of the Baltic thunder-god Perkūnas (cf. Slavic Perun).
 Scholar Marija Gimbutas cited "related" etymons: Lithuanian veles 'shades of the dead' and Latvian Vels 'god of the underworld', which seem to indicate Veles's connection to the underworld.
 An ancient Russian word, Vlasezhelische, probably refers to the place where Veles dwells, "the underground kingdom or an entrance to it".